 Length of Term

-Four years and until successors are appointed.
+Four years and until successors are appointed and qualified.
 Staggered terms expire on December 31 of the appropriate year.

 Approximately 3 - 4 hours per month for meetings and related activities.
 Time commitment may vary depending on voluntary participation on subcommittees.